mymorkkis/gamesroom/README.md

 **Command line version also available**

-Ensure you have pipenv installed, clone project and cd into project root:
+Ensure you have Pipenv & Python3 installed, clone project and cd into project root:
 ```
 pipenv install
 pipenv shell